OxygenGroupBE/AIHackathon2024/CoPilotFormulas/readme.md

 calculating formulas with paramters, based an given parameter values

 ### Benefits :
-easy to calculate different formulas, you can easily change parameters, value, formulas, ...
+It is easy to calculate different formulas.
+You cann easily change parameters, value, formulas, ...

 ## Accomplishments
 Better understanding of how copilot handels different mathematical expressions

 ## Impact
+You don't need special development if you formula, parameters changes.

-*How will your solution positively impact users or the community?* you can easily change parameters, value, formulas, ...
+You can easily change parameters, value, formulas, ...

 ## Project Continuation
-*What are the essential requirements to continue developing this project beyond the hackathon?* mayby a guideline of how copilot handles/converts certain mathematical symbols
+*What are the essential requirements to continue developing this project beyond the hackathon?*

+A helpfull thing will be more information of how copilot handles/converts certain mathematical symbols.

 ## Value Proposition
 *What unique value does your solution bring?*